Circumstantial Evidence for 1915/16

 The Circumstantial Evidence

-The list is of candidates is very short.
+The list is very short.

 Favor, Ruhl & Co.
 "MONOGRAM" Board